akhilsadam/coe332/homework05/README.md

 #  Implementation

 This project uses Python3 (in particular Flask), and Docker for containerization.
-Specific Python3 package requirements can be found <a href="https://github.com/akhilsadam/positional-iss/blob/master/requirements.txt">here</a>.
-R and the npm package `@appnest/readme` by Andreas Mehlsen are used for documentation, but are not part of the API and will not be documented.
+Specific Python3 package requirements can be found <a href="https://github.com/akhilsadam/positional-iss/blob/master/requirements.txt">here</a>.The npm package `@appnest/readme` by Andreas Mehlsen is used for documentation, but is not part of the API and will not be documented.